kappnav/README/README.md

 # Install

-To install Kubernetes Application Navigator (for minikube or a user-defined namespace, see below), perform these actions:
+To install Kubernetes Application Navigator (for OCP v4.2, minikube or a user-defined namespace, see sections below), perform these actions:

 1. Clone the operator repository: `git clone https://github.com/kappnav/operator.git`
 1. Create the kAppNav namespace: `kubectl create namespace kappnav`